theguega/neural-mpc/docs/main.typ

 We evaluated the learned policies using a combination of offline and online metrics:

 == Offline Metrics
-We used Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to measure the average deviation of the predicted torques from the expert torques.
+We used MAE and Root Mean Squared Error (RMSE) to measure the average deviation of the predicted torques from the expert torques.